pytorch/pytorch/docs/source/data.rst

 By default, each worker will have its PyTorch seed set to ``base_seed + worker_id``, where ``base_seed`` is a long generated by main process using its RNG.
-However, seeds for other libraies may be duplicated upon initializing workers (w.g., NumPy), causing each worker to return identical random numbers.
+However, seeds for other libraries may be duplicated upon initializing workers (w.g., NumPy), causing each worker to return identical random numbers.
 (See :ref:`this section <dataloader-workers-random-seed>` in FAQ.)